robinhood-suite/robinhood4/doc/robinhood.rst

 .. _backends: backend_

-Abstraction over RobinHood storage medium/technology.
+Abstraction over a storage medium/technology.
 Acts as a mirror of a filesystem's metadata.

 It exposes three main operations: one to update the metadata it manages, another to query it, and a third one we will describe later.
 The updating part is done by providing a stream of fsevents_ to the backend.
 The querying part works by providing a filter_ to the backend which then returns a stream of fsentries_ matching said filter.
-The filter may be ``NULL`` in which case, the backend simply returns every fsentry it knows of.
+The filter may be ``NULL``, in which case the backend simply returns every fsentry it knows of.

 As RobinHood is not directly involved in filesystems' metadata update process,